 Summary: M2's Freeway Service Patrol (FSP) began operation in June 2012 and provides tow truck service for motorists with disabled vehicles on the freeway system to help quickly clear freeway lanes and minimize congestion.
-During the quarter, the FSP provided midday service assistance to 1,125 motorists and provided weekend service assistance to 837 motorists.
-No M2 funded construction service was needed.
-Since inception, M2 and construction funded FSP has provided a total of 77,072 assists to motorists on the Orange County freeway system.
+During the quarter, the midday service provided assistance to 1,109 motorists and weekend service provided assistance to 708 motorists and no M2 funded construction service offered to motorists.
+Since inception, M2 and construction-funded FSP has provided a total of 78,889 assists to motorists on the Orange County freeway system.